discordeno/discordeno/docs/src/stepbystep/createcommand.md

     name: "member",
     type: "member",
     missing: (message) => {
-      sendResponse(message, `you did not provide a member to give the role to.
+      message.sendResponse(`You did not provide a member to give the role to.
 You can provide a @member mention, a member ID, or try using their nickname/username.
 The nickname/username will only work if they have been active in your server recently.`)
     }
   },
   {
     name: "role",
     type: "role",
     missing: (message) => {
-      sendResponse(message, `you did not provide a role to give.
+      message.sendResponse(`You did not provide a role to give.
 You can provide a @role mention, a role ID, or it's name.
 If the role name did not work, try to use the **roleinfo** command to get the role ID.`)
     }
   }
 ]